victoryosiobe/vanity/README.md

 ## You bored?

-I did grind for a wallet that ends with `pump`.
+I did grind for a wallet that ends with `pump` on sol chain.
 Stuff blew my mind.

 Should do better on good hardware.
 This was run on a MediaTek Helio P35 (MT6765) SoC.